aaron13100/404solution/README.md

 ## Version 2.9.4 (July 2, 2018) ##
 * FIX: Work with earlier versions of PHP again (bug introduced in 2.9.3).
+    (by using a global variable instead of a constant to store some array values)

 ## Version 2.9.3 (July 1, 2018) ##
 * FIX: The "Files and Folders Ignore Strings" setting now works better (for Phil).